Deadline for submissions: January 1, 2018

-The competition is open to composers of all ages who are residents of Champaign-Urbana, Illinois or live within the region that spans a 200-mile radius of Champaign, Illinois.
+The competition is open to composers of all ages who are residents of Champaign-Urbana, Illinois, or live within the region that spans a 200-mile radius of Champaign, Illinois.

 Submissions will be reviewed by Maestro Stephen Alltop and Dr. Stacy Garrop.
-Five finalists will be selected and must be available to participate in a reading session/workshop on Saturday, March 3, 2018 in Urbana, IL.
+Five finalists will be selected and must be available to participate in a reading session/workshop on Saturday, March 3, 2018, in Urbana, Illinois.
 The public will be invited to attend the workshop.
 Maestro Alltop and the Champaign-Urbana Symphony Orchestra will rehearse all five finalist compositions during the workshop.
 Finalists will receive an audio recording of the full workshop session for their private, non-commercial use.

 After the workshop, up to two compositions will be selected for performance by CUSO in the Foellinger Great Hall of the Krannert Center of the Performing Arts at a subscription concert of the 2018-2019 season.
 Winning composers will each receive a $500 cash prize and a professional-quality digital recording of the CUSO concert performance of their works for their private, non-commercial use.
 Dr. Garrop will be available to consult with the winners on score preparation if desired.